wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 Let's see this in action!

-As part of the process of learning about agents I have built a coding agent so I could better understand the workflows.
+As part of the process of learning about agents I have built a coding agent so I could better understand the agent loop.

 This agent follows the same loop described in this blog post and it has access to four tools: read, write, search files and list directories.